 - Fall in love: It’s unlikely that you’ll innovate in field that you aren’t passionate about.
 Essentially, you need to at least enjoy your profession, and ideally, you should absolutely love it.
 If you don’t, it may be time to make a change.

 I’m only one of a staggering number of innovators here at EWI – heck, innovation is even in our tagline!
 For example, our inventors are developing cutting-edge technologies for real-time monitoring of additive manufacturing processes.
 In other work, we’ve automated arc-welding repair of railroad frogs to significantly increase their durability.
 If you’d like to take advantage of our big team of even bigger thinkers, give us a call, and keep an eye out for 12 Ways to Become an Innovator – Part II!

-To learn more about how EWI’s innovators can impact your business, contact Linda Holmes at 614.688.5049 or email@example.com.
+To learn more about how EWI’s innovators can impact your business, contact us at 614.688.5152 or [email protected].